 VestisetA Vestiset targets a circular area with a 15-foot radius between 20 and 720 feet away, chosen by the launcher.
 On the round after it is launched, each creature in the chosen area must make a DC 12 Dexterity saving throw.
 On a failure, the creature takes 1d8 piercing damage and 1d6 fire damage, as fire-arrows rain from above.

-As an action, the powder tube can be lit, causing a blast of fire to shoot out up to 15 feet away.
-Make an attack roll against a single target within 15 feet; on a hit, the target takes 3d4 fire damage.
-The powder tube must be reloaded after it is lit, a process which requires rocket-powder and a fuse and takes around one minute.
+As an action, the powder tube can be lit, causing a blast of fire to erupt from the barrel.
+All creatures within a 15-foot cone must make a DC 13 Dex saving throw, taking 3d4 fire damage on a failure, or half as much on a success.
+The powder tube must be reloaded after it is lit, a process which requires one charge of black powder and a fuse, and takes around one minute.